tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/tfgnn/keras/layers/PadToTotalSizes.md

 `sizes_constraints`, passed at initialization time.
 See that function for detailed documentation.

+This layer can be restored from config by `tf.keras.models.load_model()` when saved as part of a Keras model using `save_format="tf"`.
 Serialization to a Keras model config requires the `sizes_constraints` to contain Python integers or eager Tensors, not symbolic Tensors.